qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ### Hybrid Search: Combining Dense and Sparse Vectors for Better Results

 Sometimes context alone isn’t enough.
 Sometimes you need precision, too.
 Dense vectors are fantastic when you need to retrieve results based on the context or meaning behind the data.
-Sparse vectors are useful when you also need **keyword or specific attribute matching.**
+Sparse vectors are useful when you also need **keyword or specific attribute matching**.

 With hybrid search you don’t have to choose one over the othe and use both to get searches that are more **relevant** and **filtered**.